Difference Between Virtual Internship and Virtual Organization Internship" so you can understand and enjoy the full benefits of this article.

 Here is a very interesting stat: Based on experience over a 20-year period, we can expect over 30% of candidates to be early and ready to proceed on a timely basis during a scheduled teleconference or videoconference; 50% will be late for one reason or another for at least one minute or more; and the remaining 20% will just be No Show-No Call.

 Maintain a professional appearance at all times.
-Just because you are working in a virtual environment doesn't mean you have to wear your Mickey Mouse t-shirt and look as if you just woke up during meetings and conferences with colleagues and clients.
-In the absence of any directives, assume that the dress code for all meetings is business professional.
+Just because you are working in a virtual environment doesn't mean you have to wear your Mickey Mouse t-shirt and look as if you had a hard night or just woke up from a deep sleep; especially during meetings and conferences with colleagues and clients.
+In the absence of any specific directives, assume that the dress code for all meetings is business professional.

 Don't allow yourself to get caught with your pants down.
 Once you receive an offer, do not underestimate the challenges that are ahead of you.
 No one is going to baby you, try to bond with you, try to build trust, try to handle you with kid gloves, or try to motivate you in order to get you going.
-Your new virtual organization internship sponsor is looking for any valid excuse to get rid of interns they consider to be royalty with a sense of entitlement, sacred cows, prima donnas, unethical, burdensome, substandard performers, scared, insecure, lazy, procrastinators, game players or spoiled brats.
+Your new virtual organization internship sponsor is looking for any valid excuse to get rid of interns who consider themselves to be royalty with a sense of entitlement, sacred cows and prima donnas; or lend the impression of being unethical, burdensome, substandard performers, scared, insecure, lazy, procrastinators, game players or spoiled brats.

 Don't fall for the fanciful notion that a "virtual internship" gives you a great deal of flexibility.
 First and foremost, this isn't a virtual internship.
 It is a "virtual organization internship" and, by now, you should already know the difference.
 Second, "Don't believe the hype!"
 That is the number one delusion that plagues most "virtual" or "virtual organization" workers.
-Somehow or another, they've led themselves to believe that just because the nature of the work is virtual, this gives them a great deal of flexibility in terms of when they can do their job.
+Somehow or another, they've been led to believe ::: or are under the illusion :::: that just because the nature of the work is virtual, this gives them a great deal of flexibility in terms of when they can do their job.

-This delusion causes them to pack their full day schedule with every sort of activity known to mankind (slight exaggeration, of course) -- sometimes even an extra job or a Mediterranean cruise vacation -- and then believe that, through some sort of miracle, they will somehow find the time needed to perform their "virtual" or "virtual organization" tasks.
+This delusion causes them to pack their full day schedule with every sort of activity known to mankind (slight exaggeration, of course) :::: sometimes even an extra part- or full-time job or go on a Mediterranean cruise vacation :::: and then believe that, through some sort of miracle, they will somehow find the time needed to perform their "virtual" or "virtual organization" tasks.